CNN-based Ego-Motion Estimation for Fast MAV Maneuvers

-Because the EPE's standard deviation can reflect the accuracy of the networks, so in this table we only show the standard deviation.
-Comparing the 1st network of Table \ref{icstnPyramid} with the 5th one in Table \ref{icstn}, with the same kernel size and stride, the pyramidal network that has fewer layers achieves higher inference speed and accuracy, thanks to the bigger receptive field of the first two blocks.
+Since the EPE's standard deviation is enough to reflect the accuracy of the network predictions, the medians of EPE's absolute values are not shown in Table \ref{icstnPyramid}.
+Comparing the 1st network of Table \ref{icstnPyramid} with the 5th of Table \ref{icstn}, with the same kernel size and stride, the pyramidal network that has fewer layers achieves higher inference speed and accuracy, thanks to the bigger receptive fields of the first two blocks.
 Comparing the 2nd network of Table \ref{icstnPyramid} with the 6th network of Table \ref{icstn}, the pyramidal network has slightly lower accuracy.
-We think it is because when the network already has a big receptive field, the pyramidal version receives less information because of the downsampling.
+We think it is because when the receptive fields are big enough, the pyramidal version receives less information due to the downsampling.
 The 8th network of Table \ref{icstn} has a big receptive field.
 Also with 4 blocks, the 4th network of Table \ref{icstnPyramid} has decreasing receptive fields with the increasing of image resolution.
-Although 3 blocks out of 4 have smaller receptive fields than the 8th network of Table \ref{icstn}, this 4-stage coarse-to-fine refinement gets better accuracy.
-The 2nd and 3rd network of Table \ref{icstnPyramid} have the same total number of layers.
+Although 3 out of 4 blocks have smaller receptive fields than the 8th network of Table \ref{icstn}, this 4-stage coarse-to-fine refinement gets better accuracy.
+The 2nd and 3rd networks of Table \ref{icstnPyramid} have the same total number of layers.
 The 3rd one having a deeper block at the lowest resolution achieves slightly higher accuracy.